The Times Special Edition

-Sir Daniel Day-Lewis, the triple Oscar-winner, has announced his retirement from acting at the age of 60.
+Sir Daniel Day-Lewis, the winner of three Oscars, has announced his retirement from acting at the age of 60.

 The least a sub should do is to get the same age in the copy and the headline.
 And Wilbur Smith is so well known that he should be named in the heading, not reduced to ‘Writer’.
 You could do this: